-Unless you don’t give two hoots if they like it or not, decorating a teen’s bedroom will need you to relinquish some control over colour and furniture choices.
-But as it’s unlikely they’re paying for it (haha), you have fiscal control – use it to veto their worst ideas.
-We've put together 12 ways for you to come up with the perfect design for them (and you!).
+Unfortunately, decorating a teen’s bedroom will need you to relinquish some control over color and furniture choices.
+But as it’s unlikely they’re paying for it, you have fiscal control – use it to veto their worst ideas.
+We've put together plenty of bedroom ideas for teens to help you come up with the perfect design for them (and you!).

-1. Set up a Pinterest board
+3. Can't agree a scheme?
+Work up a Pinterest board

 The main difference between a teenager’s bedroom and any other age group is they essentially live in them.
 Approach the layout like a studio apartment and include an area for lounging with friends (bean bags are gold for those who can still get up off the floor without grunting), and a desk for homework/gaming.